Items you will need:

 Now you can reconnect the wifi board, hook the battery up, plug the screen in, and test it!

-The true step in this build is the body modification.
+The final step in this build is the body modification.
 I do not have a specific tutorial for this as it’s a fairly straightforward process.
-Essentially what you’ll need to do:

 - Cut the hinge on the front panel off